xen-project/xen/docs/misc/xen-command-line.markdown

 > `= List of ( min:<size> | max:<size> | <size> )`

 Set the amount of memory for the initial domain (dom0).
 If a size is positive, it represents an absolute value.
-If a size is negative, the size specified is subtracted from the total available memory.
+If a size is negative, it is subtracted from the total available memory.

+* `<size>` specifies the exact amount of memory.
-* `min:<size>` specifies the minimum amount of memory allocated to dom0.
+* `min:<size>` specifies the minimum amount of memory.
-* `max:<size>` specifies the maximum amount of memory allocated to dom0.
+* `max:<size>` specifies the maximum amount of memory.

-* `<size>` specified the exact amount of memory allocated to dom0.
+If `<size>` is not specified, the default is all the available memory minus some reserve.
+The reserve is 1/16 of the available memory or 128 MB (whichever is smaller).

+The amount of memory will be at least the minimum but never more than the maximum (i.e., `max` overrides the `min` option).
+If there isn't enough memory then as much as possible is allocated.

 `max:<size>` also sets the maximum reservation (the maximum amount of memory dom0 can balloon up to).
 If this is omitted then the maximum reservation is unlimited.

-For example, to set dom0's memory to 512 MB but no more than 1 GB use `dom0_mem=512M,max:1G`.
+For example, to set dom0's initial memory allocation to 512MB but allow it to balloon up as far as 1GB use `dom0_mem=512M,max:1G`

 ### dom0\_shadow
 ### dom0\_vcpus\_pin